leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 ```

 Note that `x` and `y` in this example are of type `Syntax` not `Nat`.
 This is simply
-because we are still at the `Syntax` level, the concept of a type doesn't quite
+because we are still at the `Syntax` level: the concept of a type doesn't quite
 exist yet.
 What we can however do is limit the parsers/categories we want to match on,
 for example if we only want to match on number literals in order to implement some
 constant folding: